ChrisCarleton/BottomTime-Core/docs/Sites.md

 **401 Not Authorized** | The request was rejected because the current user is not authenticated.
 **403 Forbidden** | The request was rejected because the current user does not own the indicated dive site record and is not an administrator.
 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

+### DELETE /diveSites/:siteId
+Deletes an existing dive site record.
+Only admins and the user who owns the record are allowed to to do this.

 #### Route Parameters
 * **siteId** - The ID of dive site to be deleted.